bitrix24/b24restdocs/api-reference/landing/page/methods/landing-landing-copy.md

-# Copying a Page
+# Copy Page landing.landing.copy

 {% note warning "We are still updating this page" %}

-Some data may be missing here — we will complete it shortly.
+Some data may be missing — we will complete it shortly.

 {% endnote %}